 If you’re looking to embrace some delicious history, head to brunch this weekend, or consider catering brunch for your family and friends for your next big celebration.
 With endless menu options and plenty of reasons to skip the typical fare, brunch is on the hot list for good reason.

-Brunch is a delightful combination of breakfast and lunch.
-It’s a time for indulgence and…
+Brunch is a beautiful midway point between breakfast and lunch.
+It is a time when…